 As air temperature rises, we can expect to see more extreme heat days.
-However, the Conway-North Conway weather data since 1959 show no trend in the number of days per year with air temperatures over 90 °F. In fact, the number of extreme heat days seems to have declined in the last decade.
+However, the Conway-North Conway weather data since 1959 show no trend in the number of days per year with air temperatures over 90 °F. In fact, the number of extreme heat days seems to have declined in the last decade, though 2018 had the most extreme heat days since 2001.
 Several climate models show that the northeast will not experience as dramatic an increase in extreme heat days as the southern and middle portions of the United States.